Breaking a chaotic image encryption algorithm based on modulo addition and XOR operation: Abstract

 \section{Abstract}

-This paper re-evaluates the security of a chaotic image encryption algorithm called MCKBA/HCKBA and finds that it can be broken efficiently with two known plain-images and the corresponding cipher-images.
-In addition, it is reported that a previously proposed breaking on MCKBA/HCKBA can be further improved by reducing the number of chosen plain-images to two from four.
-The two attacks are both based on some properties of solving a composite function involving carry bit, which is composed of modulo addition and bitwise OR operations.
-Both rigorous theoretical analysis and detailed experimental results are provided to support the found points.
+This paper re-evaluates the security of a chaotic image encryption algorithm called MCKBA/ HCKBA and finds that it can be broken efficiently with two known plain-images and the corresponding cipher-images.
+In addition, it is reported that a previously proposed breaking on MCKBA/HCKBA can be further improved by reducing the number of chosen plain-images from four to two.
+The two attacks are both based on the properties of solving a composite function involving the carry bit, which is composed of the modulo addition and the bitwise OR operations.
+Both rigorous theoretical analysis and detailed experimental results are provided.